Inflectra/spira-documentation/docs/Spira-User-Manual/Product-Homepage.md

 ## Top Open Issues
+Issues are a subset of Incidents.
+[Admins can control](../../Spira-Administration-Guide/Template-Incidents/#edit-types) which types of incident should be considered issues.
+All incidents that have a type marked in this way are considered "issues."

-This section displays a breakdown of the top issues logged against the product, in order of decreasing priority.
-Note that items not given a priority are listed at the top, since critical issues could be lurking in that list, and the product manager will want to immediately review these to assign priorities.
-Clicking on the issue item hyperlink will take you to the incident details page for the issue in question (see
+This widget shows a breakdown of the top issues logged in the product, in order of decreasing priority.
+Issues that do not have a priority are listed at the top, since critical issues could be lurking in that list.
+Only open issues are shown.
+Clicking on the issue's hyperlink opens [incident details page](../Incident-Tracking/#incident-details) for that issue.

-[Incident Tracking > Incident Details](../Incident-Tracking/#incident-details)). *You can configure in the settings whether to use Priority or Severity for the display, and also how many rows of data to display.*
+*You can configure in the settings whether to use Priority or Severity for the display, and also how many rows of data to display.*

 ## Risk Summary